Working with services

 To switch between services associated with your account, follow these steps:

-Select the appropriate service from the list that appears.
+4. Select the appropriate service from the list that appears.

 To switch between versions of a specific service, follow these steps:

-Select the appropriate version from the list that appears.
+2. Select the appropriate version from the list that appears.

 Deleting a service

 Fastly allows you to delete any service you create, along with all of its versions.
 Fastly does not offer a way to delete specific versions of a service, however.
-Service versions are meant to be an historic log of the changes that were made to a service.
-To undo changes introduced by a particular service version, you can always go back to a previous version and reactivate it or clone a new service version based on any old version.
+Service versions are meant to be a historic log of the changes that were made to a service.
+To undo changes introduced by a particular service version, you can always go back to a previous version and reactivate or clone a new service version based on any old version.

 To delete any service along with all of its versions, follow the steps below:

-- Log in to the Fastly web interface.
+1. Log in to the Fastly web interface.

-- From the Home page, select the appropriate service.
+2. From the Home page, select the appropriate service.
 You can use the search box to search by ID, name, or domain.
+You can also click Compute services or CDN services to access a list of services by type.

-- From the Options menu, select Deactivate.
-The deactivate service warning appears.
+3. From the Options menu, select Deactivate.

 IMPORTANT